 I’m excited to bring you this exciting opportunity for local and regional authors – a space for you to write!
 The goal of the program is to not only give writers a place to work, but also give them casual visibility to customers.

-The back half will be dedicated to the Writer-in-Residence space, featuring a desk, a Keurig, and printer etc for a writer to have a free place to write, and then on a nearby flat surface will be a chalkboard saying “Writer in Residence” and whomever gets there first writes their name in and then sets up a small display of their books and mailing list sign-up sheet.
+The back half will be dedicated to the Writer-in-Residence space, featuring a desk and reference books for a writer to have a free place to write.
+Also available will be an area for you to set out your books and swag.
 Books would be rung up on our register, with the store getting the usual 40% commission.
-Writers can use space for free in exchange for us getting this percentage of book sales and also answering any questions customers might have.
+Writers can use space for free for a limited number of hours a week in exchange for us getting this percentage of book sales and also answering any questions customers might have.

 We might also have an official time slot that’s advertised ahead of time (such and such author will be here Sat 2-4 etc) and those would be vetted and paid slots since the author would be getting added publicity–kind of like a booksigning on steroids.

 Rules and parameters (though these are still a work-in-progress):

 - The space is available for those who have purchased a membership

 - Members must reserve the space using the reservation link